GuoHaoren/guohaoren.github.io/_pages/about.md

 # <i class="fa fa-cog fa-fw"></i> About me #
 Hi!
 I am Haoren, a final year Ph.D candidate in Electrical and Computer Engineering at the National University of Singapore advised by [Professor Vadakkepat Prahlad](https://scholar.google.com/citations?user=Mq5ihGYAAAAJ&hl=en) and Professor Ho Weng Khuen.
 I am very fortunate to work closely with Prof. Lee Tong Heng and Prof. Abdullah Al Mamun in NUS, and Dr. Haiyue Zhu from SIMTech, A*Star.

 I obtained my bachelor's degree in Electrical Engineering from National University of Singapore, with a distinction in May 2021.
-I have joined Huawei Singapore Research Center as Architectural Computing Algorithm Engineer from May, 2025.
+I have joined the Huawei Singapore Research Center as an Architectural Computing Algorithm Engineer since May 2025.

 Email: haorenguo_06@u.nus.edu